Repair Broken Attic Light

 Answer: Before I can tell you how to repair a broken attic light, I need to know the type of light fixture and if it is accessible.
 The year that the house was built can be helpful.

-A client called to have me repair an attic light socket.
+A client called to have me repair an attic light bulb socket.
 Below is what it looked like when I arrived.
+The attic light bulb socket was broken and hanging by the wires.

 An old broken light bulb socket with a pull chain hanging by wires from a brown plastic electrical box in an attic.